African Lion Safari: Reserves

 On any of the seven reserves, visitors are caged in their car and the animals roam in large enclosures that range from 2 to 20 ha.

-In the Nairobi Sanctuary, visitors can see Ankole-Watusi, Llama, European White Stork, Egyptian Goose, and Grey Crowned Crane.
-The reserve consists of a large grassy field.
+In the Nairobi Sanctuary, visitors can see Ankole-Watusi cattle, llamas, European white storks, Egyptian geese, and grey crowned cranes on a large open field with a pond.

-Between the Nairobi Sanctuary and the Simba Lion Country is the Cheeta breeding Center, which is home to Cheetahs.
-This preserve features several enclosures where the cheetahs live either separately or grouped.
+Between the Nairobi Sanctuary and the Simba Lion Country is the cheetah breeding centre, which is home to cheetahs.
+There are several enclosures in the preserve where the cheetahs live either separately or grouped.

-Simba Lion Country is home to African Lions.
-The reserve consists of, like the other reserves such as the Nairobi Sanctuary, a grassy field.
-This reserve is notable because it has a structure made out of rocks so the lions can rest.
+Simba Lion Country is home to African lions.
+In it exists a structure made out of rocks for the lions to rest or play on.

-Timbavati Lion Country is home to White Lions, also known as Timbavati lions.
-This reserve also has a rock structure for the lions to rest or play on.
+Timbavati Lion Country is home to white lions, also known as Timbavati lions.
+Much like Simba Lion Country, it too has a rock structure.

-Wankie Bushland Trail is home to Olive Baboons, Bongo, Zebu, and Malayan Tapirs.
+Wankie Bushland Trail is home to olive baboons, bongo, zebu, and Malayan tapirs.
 The baboons' tower is a house and a playground for them.

-The Rocky Ridge Veldt includes Rothschild's Giraffe, Grant's Zebra, Wildebeest, Common Eland, Barbary Sheep, Ostrich, White Rhinoceros, Addax, and Scimitar Oryx.
-This reserve is grassy with shelters and shade structures and several piles of rocks for animals to climb on.
+The Rocky Ridge Veldt includes Rothschild's giraffes, Grant's zebras, wildebeest, Common eland, Barbary sheep, ostrich, southern white rhinoceroses, addax, and scimitar oryx.
+Inside this open field are shelters, shade structures, and several piles of rocks for animals to climb on.